 - Wear supportive shoes.

-Every half an hour or so reverse your sitting or standing posture. to stretch out those muscles which have been maintaining your position .
-Below are 3 exercises which will help you ease tired muscles, and help maintain your posture.
+Every half an hour or so change your sitting or standing position and stretch out those muscles which have been maintaining your position.
+Remember it is never your posture that is your problem it is the lack of movement.

 Standing Lower Trapezius Strengthening